sBotics/programming-reference/README.md

 The former is always called when a new game starts and the latter when a game finishes.

 Sensors are components that have a `Digital` boolean property.
-Some sensors may have an `Robot.ColorSensor.Analog` property as well, returning different types (e.g. ColorSensor returning a ProgrammingUtils.Color object).
+Some sensors may have an `Robot.ColorSensor.Analog` property as well, returning different types (e.g. ColorSensor returning a CodeUtils.Color object).

 --------------
 <h2 id="portuguese"> <img src=".github/README/pt_BR.png" width="16"> &nbsp;Português (Brasileiro) </h2>